paloul/araneae.deploy/aws/Deploy-AWS.md

 ## The `setup_credentials[].sh` scripts

 The `setup_credentials[].sh` scripts generate [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets).
 Sealed Secrets are "one-way" encrypted K8s Secrets that can be created by anyone, but can only be decrypted by the controller running in the target cluster recovering the original object.
 These secrets are then safe to be checked into source control as they are encrypted and sealed, accessibly only internally via kubectl commands on the cluster.
+Before you can run any `setup_credentials[].sh` script, you must have [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets) controller installed on the cluster and the `kubeseal` cli installed on your host machine deploying the application.

 ## Deployment Steps